NKI-AI/direct/paper.md

 ## Accelerated Parallel MRI Reconstruction

-Accelerated Parallel Magnetic Resonance Image (MRI) Reconstruction, that is, reconstructing an MR image from a set of partially observed (or sub-sampled) $k$-space measurements from multiple receiver coils (Parallel Imaging [@Larkman_2007]), is par excellence an example of inverse problems.
-The base forward operator of Accelerated MRI Reconstruction is usually the two or three-dimensional Fast Fourier Transform (FFT) denoted as $\mathcal{F}$.
+Accelerated Parallel Magnetic Resonance Image (MRI) Reconstruction, that is, reconstructing an MR image from a set of partially observed (or sub-sampled) $k$-space measurements from multiple receiver coils (parallel imaging [@Larkman_2007]), is par excellence an example of inverse problems.
+The base forward operator of accelerated MRI reconstruction is usually the two or three-dimensional Fast Fourier Transform (FFT) denoted as $\mathcal{F}$.

 More specifically, let